ThorstenBuss/CQD/README.md

 ## Simulation Results

+Have a look at the [project report](report.pdf) for theoretical background and a detailed analysis.

 ### Solitons in a 2d BEC

+The line-structure of the solitons breaks down to single-quantized vortex-antivortex pairs.

 ![](example_plots/solitons2d_lines_density.gif) ![](example_plots/solitons2d_lines_phase.gif)

 ### Vortices in a 2d BEC

+Vortices and anti-vortices arranged on a perfect regular lattice exhibit stable periodic cycles.

 ![](example_plots/vortices2d_regular_density.gif) ![](example_plots/vortices2d_regular_phase.gif)

+When the vortex positions are slightly disturbed they decay to lower-quantized vortices.

 ![](example_plots/vortices2d_regular_offset_density.gif) ![](example_plots/vortices2d_regular_offset_phase.gif)